ProvableHQ/welcome/documentation/developer/language/07_functions.md

     let a = 1u32;
     call(a); // the `call` function receives a copy of `a`

-    return a // returns 1
+    return a; // returns 1
 }
 ```